 Retailers Against Crime is a national retail crime partnership, established in 1997 to detect and deter crime including acts of violence.
 We share information on local and travelling suspects who commit crime, to our members, crime partnerships and police throughout the UK.

-RAC hold information sharing protocols with Police Scotland, the Police Service of Northern Ireland and Greater Manchester Police.
+We hold information sharing protocols with Police Scotland, the Police Service of Northern Ireland and Greater Manchester Police.

-RAC are a leading expert in identifying and providing intelligence on organised crime groups.
+We are a leading expert in identifying and providing intelligence on organised crime groups.
 Our statistics prove that individuals linked to organised crime groups commit a significant proportion of incidents reported to RAC and travel throughout the UK and further.

 For RAC members, there are proven results clearly demonstrating that “RAC works” for example:

-RAC is Community Interest Company, not for profit, funded and driven by its members with offices in Stirling and Lisburn.
+RAC is a Community Interest Company, not for profit, funded and driven by its members with offices in Stirling and Lisburn.